 Breast cancer.
 It doesn’t trigger a strong immune response.
 That made breast cancer a poorer choice for immunotherapy alone.
 But pairing it with chemo may improve those odds.
 Based on good trial results, the FDA approved the first immunotherapy combination for one type of breast cancer.
 This was a combo of a checkpoint inhibitor plus Taxol.

 Pancreatic cancer.
-Early results from a trial called PRINCE have been promising.
-It looked at how combining chemotherapy with two types of immunotherapy helped people whose pancreatic cancer had spread.
+Results from a trial called PRINCE have been promising.
+It looked at how combining chemotherapy with nivolumab helped people whose pancreatic cancer had spread.

 Lung cancer.
 Pairing immune-boosting drugs with chemotherapy drugs has helped some people whose lung cancer has spread.
 The FDA has approved more than one combination care for this cancer.